August 14, 2018 by Katie Berg

 Competitive battlecards, playbooks, competitor decks, kill sheets.
 Whatever you call them, they’re integral to your sales process.
 Given today’s increasingly competitive markets, being able to effectively de-position a competitor is critical to closing deals.

-Enter the competitive, or, sales battlecard.
-You need a tool to deliver insights to sales reps to coach them through competitor de-positioning strategies, and to ramp them on your own product.
-We cover the basics of building this content and get into the nitty-gritty details of how to do it with our semi-regular weekly series, Competitive Battlecards 101.
-Subscribe to the series for battlecard templates delivered directly to your inbox.
+Subscribe to the series Competitive Battlecards 101 for battlecard templates delivered directly to your inbox.
 It’s concise.
 2-4 minute reads without marketing fluff.
-Just the goods on what each battlecard does, when to use them, and how to build them, using real-life examples built by our own competitive analysts and experts from leading B2B enterprises.
+Just the goods on how to build effective sales battlecards, what each battlecard does and when to use them, using real-life examples built by our own competitive analysts and experts from leading B2B enterprises.

 How does each of your stakeholder groups prefer to communicate?
 What channels do they use?
 Your sales reps may prefer Slack or Chatter.
-A place where they can have short and direct conversation to get the answers they need and move on with their day.
 Your executive team may use email heavily and prefer communication with graphs and charts that help to visualize issues at a high level.

 When you’re building a plan to distribute your competitive intel, it’s critical to take your stakeholders preferences into consideration.
-Treat your stakeholders as you would your buyers – like customers.
-Whether you build content for Product, Sales, Exec, or Marketing, the success of your competitive intelligence program relies heavily on your ability to effectively communicate your insights to them.
+The success of your competitive intelligence program relies heavily on your ability to effectively communicate your insights to them.

 The CI programs of yesteryear haven’t made it easy to build a workflow around updating data and distributing real-time content.
 Your program needs not only good content but a strong content management strategy in place so that you are delivering fresh content and continuing to build trust with your stakeholders over time.
 It’s critical.

 Your program is only as good as the quality of content you produce.
 The phrase “Garbage in, garbage out,” seems fitting here.
 Point being, the upkeep of your data and content is very important to the performance of your competitive intelligence strategy.
-We’ll share modern strategies for maintaining intel relevancy and other considerations on how to best manage your CI program.
+Maintaining intel relevancy is a key component of your CI program.